OscarBastardo/notifications-feed-node-react/README.md

 4. On a different session `cd ../webapp`
 5. `yarn install`
 6. `yarn start`.
 Webapp will be running on `localhost:3000`
-7. Go to `localhost:3000` in your browser
+7. Wait the web app to compile and go to `localhost:3000` in your browser

 ## Commands